Enhancing Blind Source Separation with Dissociative Principal Component Analysis: Methods and Materials

 To obtain the closed form solution for $\psi_k$, one can refer to equation (\ref{eq10}), and apply the KKT conditions by computing the gradient of the Lagrangian $\mathcal{L}(\psi_k,\phi^k)$ with respect to $\psi_k$ and setting it to zero $ \frac{\partial \mathcal{L}}{\partial \psi_k} = 0 $.
 This condition helps derive the necessary expressions to solve for $\psi_k$ under the constraints specified in the optimization model

 which leads to

 where $\mu+\phi^k\text{Z}_q\text{Z}_q^\top{\phi^k}^\top$ appeared as the normalization factor in the above equation, but as dictionary columns are normalized to one, this factor can be disregarded.
-The following two algorithms DPCA1 and DPCA2 are now described to solve the optimization model given in equation (\ref{eq6}) using gradient descent and coordinate descent, respectively.
+The following algorithms are now described to solve the optimization model given in equation (\ref{eq6}) using gradient descent and coordinate descent, respectively.